 I’ll address the casting controversy first, I don’t think there’s a single Egyptian cast member is in this film yet its two biggest stars hail from Scotland and Denmark and are both whiter than Christmas.
 White washing has existed since the start of film and remains to be a touchy subject especially recently.
 However I truly believe that any Egyptian that could have been cast in this film has been spared from true embarrassment.

 It’s been such a long time since I’ve seen a film with zero redeemable qualities and it truly reminds one how poor a film can be no matter the budget or even dare I say it, the talent that is involved.
-Director Proyas showed in the 90’s he had a talent and unique vision with cult classics The Crow and Dark City.
-Unfortunately Proyas’s talents faded as he was handed bigger projects with larger budgets.
+Director Proyas showed in the 90’s he had a talent and unique vision with cult classics such as The Crow and Dark City.
+Unfortunately, Proyas’s talents faded as soon as he was handed bigger projects with larger budgets.

-The worst aspect of this shit show for me was the dialogue, most lines are delivered as poor exposition to move the plot to some new bizarre location or to try to explain the mythology of the film but as we neither know or care about what is being referred to it never really matters.
-There’s so many one liners which are played for laughs yet the audience I shared the screening with responded with bewildered silence beside the few good Samaritans who forced a laugh to try compensating for the ticket price.
+The worst aspect of this shit show for me was the dialogue, most lines are delivered as poor exposition to move the plot to some new bizarre location or to try to explain the mythology of the film but as we neither know or care about what is being referred to, it never really matters.
+There’s so many one liners which are played for laughs yet the audience I shared the screening with responded with bewildered silence besides the few good Samaritans who forced a laugh to try compensate for the ticket price.